Skip to main content

 100% positive mentions, 0% neutral mentions, 0% negative mentions

-The game's humor is characterized by witty and sly text that enhances the storytelling, with the in-world gossip gazette standing out as a particularly entertaining and clever element.
-Users find the humorous writing engaging and a highlight among the game's lore.
+The game's humor is characterized by witty and sly text that enhances the storytelling, with the standout being the entertaining in-world gossip gazette full of clever, humorous articles.
+This adds a charming and engaging layer to the overall experience.

 • “Each story point and memory is interesting and engaging in its own right, and the game's text has a lot of wit and sly humor that adds to the game fantastically.”

-• “The standout is the gossip gazette: a recurring in-world tabloid with gossipy articles bursting with wit and humor; easily the most entertaining read of all these lore bits.”
+• “The standout is the Gossip Gazette: a recurring in-world tabloid with gossipy articles bursting with wit and humor, easily the most entertaining read of all the lore bits.”

 • “I'll read more of these eventually; they do seem quite interesting from the glimpses I've taken, but coloring in the funny little grids has my full attention for the time being.”